rage/java-programming/data/part-6/1-objects-within-objects.md

 Lisää luokalle `Pakka` metodi `public String ota()`, joka palauttaa pakan päällimmäisenä olevan arvon (eli pakkaan viimeisenä lisätyn arvon) ja poistaa sen pakasta. -->
 <h2>Taking from the Stack</h2>

-Add to the `Stack` class a `public String take()` method, which returns the topmost value (i.e., the last value added to the deque) and removes it from the stack.
+Add to the `Stack` class a `public String take()` method, which returns the topmost value (i.e., the last value added to the queue) and removes it from the stack.

 <!-- ```java
 Pakka p = new Pakka();